Saturday, February 18, 2012

 Today was my maternal grand aunt Adriana’s birthday.
 She was much more than my grand aunt, she raised my mother and looked after me and my sisters like her own grandchildren while we spent vacation with her, or when she traveled to visit us.
 No one called her Adriana, but Sinhá.
 We had a very special connection from the beginning of my life.
 I loved her deeply.
 I was 17 years old when she died in 1976 and until today I remember how caring, sweet and loving she was.

 Adriana’s older sister, Leonor, was my mother's mother and my blood grandmother.
-Leonor died very young with 36 years old when my mother was only 5 years old.
+Leonor died very young at 36 years old when my mother was only 5 years old.
 Adriana took care of my mother as her own daughter.

-Adriana and Leonor were the two daughters of Thereza Lopes and Francisco Machado Drummond, being Leonor the older one and born in 1900.
+Adriana and Leonor were the two daughters of Thereza Lopes and Francisco Machado Drummond, Leonor the older one and born in 1900.
 They were from Terceira Island in the Azores.
 He from the Vila de São Sebastião, Angra do Heroísmo municipality, and her family from Porto Martins, in Praia da Vitória municipality.

 On this photo Adriana appears with my mother, Maria Thereza.
 I believe my mother was about 6 years old.
 The photo has no date but I can say it's around 1934, in Rio de Janeiro, Brazil.